dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 to a file, but this is an implementation detail.
 The rest of the system does not need to know what the storage container maps to.

-In SimpleDBM, each table or index maps to a single storage container.
+In SimpleDBM_, each table or index maps to a single storage container.
 The Write Ahead Log also uses storage containers to store its data.
 Table and index containers have fixed size pages.
 The Write Ahead Log contains variable size records.